 - We proceeded with having one company price out our Phase 1 work, so that we would have a sense of the approximate cost of doing Phase 1.
 Their quote came back at $1.32M.
 This does not include the cost to remove the remaining asbestos in the lower level, which we believe will cost about $250,000.

-- Please visit our facility page on our website for more details, and to see the floor plans.
+- Please visit our facility page on our website for more details, and to see the floor plans – www.rbclondon.ca/facility/

-- Our next step is to take the next three to four months to interact and pray about this as a congregation.
-We will look to make a go/no go decision sometime in the spring.
+- We are taking this time to seek input and pray as a congregation if this is what the Lord would have us do.
+We will look to make a go/no go decision sometime in the coming months.
 If it is a go – we would not commit to anything until we get the cash in hand from our land sale in August, so the earliest the work could start is in the fall.

 CHURCH PLANTING UPDATE

 - We continue to thank God for His work in St. Thomas.
 Attendance is continuing to increase and averaging around 270 a week.

 - They are also continuing to move toward financial independence, with giving steadily increasing.
 We anticipate we will still need to give them some support this year, which will be over and above our committed 3% to church planting, but this was planned, and we do it with a joyful heart as we see the kingdom work being done.

 - Please continue to pray for their various ministries.
 Kids Ministry is busting at the seams and in need of more volunteers, small groups have started up, and we hope later this year to start up their youth ministry as well.